istio/istio.io/content/docs/tasks/telemetry/kiali/index.md

 ## About the Kiali Public API

-You can generate JSON representing the graphs, as well as other metric, health, and configuration information, by accessing the
+Generate JSON representing the graphs, as well as other metric, health, and configuration information, by accessing the
 [Kiali Public API](https://www.kiali.io/api/paths).

-For example, if you make a request to `$KIALI_URL/api/namespaces/bookinfo/graph?graphType=app` you will get a JSON representation of your graph:
+For example, make a request to `$KIALI_URL/api/namespaces/bookinfo/graph?graphType=app` to get a JSON representation of your graph:

 {{< text json >}}